US home sales ended a 4-month slide in July amid easing mortgage rates, more homes on the market

 All told, there were about 1.33 million unsold homes at the end of July, up 0.8% from June and 19.8% from July last year, NAR said.

-That translates to a 4-month supply at the current sales pace, up from 3.3-month pace at the end of July last year.
-Traditionally, a 5- to 6-month supply is considered a balanced market between buyers and sellers.
+That translates to a four-month supply at the current sales pace, up from 3.3-month pace at the end of July last year.
+Traditionally, a five- to six-month supply is considered a balanced market between buyers and sellers.

 Another factor helping boost inventory: Homes are taking longer to sell, though they’re still being snapped up relatively quickly.